 5. The UAV UE initiates a PDU Session Establishment with DN authorization procedure to request USS/UTM authorization on association with the UAV Controller UE.

-Editor's note: It is FFS how the PDU Session Establishment is authorized and by what entity.
-The text will be updated based on conclusion from discussion on UUAA.

 6. The UAV UE provides the UAV Controller UE ID to the USS/UTM during the authorization procedure.
 The authentication/authorization procedure may be simplified just to handle association authorization.
 Upon successful authorization, the USS/UTM provides the counter party UE ID to the network for use in connectivity control.
-The counter party UE ID can be used by the SMF to control the PDU session establishment requested by a UAV UE.

-Editor's note: It is FFS which entity is the recipient of the counter party UE ID for use in connectivity control, and how it is used.
-The text will be updated based on architectural decision on the interface between USS/UTM to 3GPP network.

-Editor's note: How the CN addresses the USS/UTM, i.e. derives the information to contact the correct USS/UTM function, is FFS.
-It is assumed to reuse the DN authorization framework and be compliant with the conclusion on UUAA.
-The text should be updated based on conclusion achieved for the key issue on UUAA.

 7. The UAV UE receives a PDU Session Establishment Response message from the 3GPP network for communication with the selected counter party UE.

 8 The 3GPP network provides the IP address of the UAV UE to the USS/UTM.